bdastur/notes/aws/readme.md

   * Public hosted zone: How you want to route traffic on the internet for a domain and it's subdomains.
+* Resource record sets contained in a hosted zone must share the same suffix.

 ##### **Supported Record Types**
 Supported record types: